NeatNit/new_softlamps/README.md

 ### Method: GetCurrentPass
 Gets which pass this is for this module.
 Starts at 1, ends at GetPassesCount().
 Returns 0 if there is no active pass (e.g. HeavyLight isn't running, this module is not in the stack, or this module is deeper down in the stack than the code currently running).

+### Hook: Run(view, info, pass, outof)
+Run your code, do your thing!
+A renderer is expected to draw to the active render target.
+A module is expected to change something in the world or in the view.

+Arguments:
+- *view* - [ViewData structure](http://wiki.garrysmod.com/page/Structures/ViewData) with some of the more basic fields already filled in.
+- *info* - same as in the hooks Start and End.
+- *pass* - equal to `self:GetCurrentPass()`.
+- *outof* - equal to `self:GetPassesCount()`.

 ## HeavyLightModule
 ### Method: Activate(place)